 Persuasion: Persuading others to change their minds or behavior.

 In 2016, there was an estimated number of 467,900 jobs in the United States for Driver/Sales Worker.
 There is little to no growth in job opportunities for Driver/Sales Worker.
-Due to new job openings and attrition, there will be an average of 48,200 job openings in this field each year.
+There will be an estimated 48,200 positions for Driver/Sales Worker per year.